mariacowdrey/e-commerce-back-end/README.md

 # E-commerce Back-end

 ## Description
-The back end for an e-commerce site using Express.js, Sequelize and MySQL.
+The backend for an e-commerce site using Express.js, Sequelize and MySQL.

 ## Installation